huaxel/belpolsim/docs/TECHNICAL_ARCHITECTURE.md

-# BelPolSim: Definitive System Architecture & Data Models
+# BelPolSim: Technical Architecture & Data Models

-**Authored by:** The Systems Architect
+**Version:** 2.0
+**Status:** Active

 ## 1. Overview

 This document provides the single source of truth for the BelPolSim system architecture and core data models.
-It is designed to be modular, scalable, and provide a clear blueprint for development, incorporating the requirements for Phase 2 and beyond.
+It is designed to be modular, scalable, and provide a clear blueprint for development.

 The core design separates the **Engine (logic)** from the **View (UI)**, with a central **State Management** layer acting as the intermediary.